Everything You Need to Know About Getting Married in Hawaii

 - Big wave surfing events (typically held December–February, mostly affects Oahu and Maui)

-If you and your wedding guests live on the mainland, your Hawaii destination wedding is going to be a vacation for everyone involved.
-Even if you and your fiancé live on the islands, you'll probably be inviting guests from other parts of the world.
+Your Hawaii destination wedding is going to be a vacation for everyone involved.
 Getting married in Hawaii gives you a great opportunity to share a once-in-a-lifetime experience with your friends and family.
 The idea of traveling so far for a wedding may be daunting or even financially impossible for some, but you can help make the prospect a bit easier by creating a helpful wedding website packed with info and suggestions.

 - Maui Nui (Maui, whale watching)